uataq/data-pipeline/README.md

 ## Reprocessing raw data

 Ocassionally, raw data may need to be reprocessed (ex. applying new QAQC routine).
-A site can be reprocessed via two methods:
+Instrument data can be reprocessed via the `reprocess` column in [`config/site_config.csv`](config/site_config.csv).

-1. Set `reprocess=TRUE` in [`config/site_config.csv`](config/site_config.csv)
-2. `touch reprocess` within the site's data directory
+- Reprocess all the instruments (active or not) at a site by setting `reprocess=TRUE`.
+- Reprocess a specific instrument at a site by setting `reprocess=<instrument_abbreviation>`.
+- Specify multiple instruments by seperating their abbreviation with a space.

 ## Site not updating